</

 Another provision related to agriculture concerns non-fossil greenhouse gas emissions.
 Since this policy is focused on fossil fuel emissions, it does not cover things like methane from livestock and manure or nitrous oxide from farming operations.
 Because of the technical difficulties of measuring and verifying these emissions in a farming operation, the text of this bill explicitly states that “non-fossil fuel emissions that occur on a farm” are not subject to the carbon fee.

-It should also be noted that, although there are no specific provisions spelled out for fertilizer, the CCS refund covered above would give fertilizer manufacturers an opportunity to minimize their embedded carbon fee costs by sending their waste CO2, which is normally produced in the conventional process, to a sequestration site instead of into the atmosphere.
+It should also be noted that, although there are no specific provisions spelled out for fertilizer, the carbon capture and sequestration refund covered in the section below would give fertilizer manufacturers an opportunity to minimize their embedded carbon fee costs by capturing and sending their waste CO2, which is normally produced in the conventional manufacturing process, to a sequestration site instead of into the atmosphere.

 What are the special provisions for the military?